— The Atlanta Music Project —

 To Apply

-Email resume to jobs@atlantamusicproject.org with subject “Beginner Percussion Orchestra Teaching Artist” no later than August 18, 2023.
-Interviews and teaching auditions will be held on rolling basis.
+Email resume to jobs@atlantamusicproject.org with subject “Collaborative Pianist."
+Interviews and teaching auditions will be held on a rolling basis.
 This position may be filled prior to the application deadline.
 It is the policy of the Atlanta Music Project not to discriminate against any applicant for employment, or any employee because of age, color, sex, disability, national origin, race, religion, or veteran status.Job Features

 Job Category

-THE ATLANTA MUSIC PROJECT ANNOUNCES PART-TIME JOB OPENING FOR Beginner Percussion Teaching Artist $50-$65/hour, Starting Immediately NOTE TO APPLICANTS: Please follow application instructions listed a...
+THE ATLANTA MUSIC PROJECT ANNOUNCES PART-TIME JOB OPENING FOR COLLABORATIVE PIANIST $54.08/hour, Starting Immediately NOTE TO APPLICANTS: Please follow application instructions listed at the end of th...